Est. time: 20 min.

 The real test occurred after the forms had been filled out.
 The assistant mentioned that he was selling raffle tickets as part of a fund-raiser.
 Subjects who had been given a Coke bought twice as many tickets as did those in the control group who didn’t receive a gift.
 And what the Coke-receivers paid was much more than the cost of the soda.

-It’s a common practice.
+So again, it’s a common practice.
 If you have a nice car and go back to the dealer for service, there’s probably a waiting room where you were treated with coffee and snacks.
 It’s a thoughtful gesture, perhaps, but it’s also one that is likely to make you a repeat customer.
 And the cost is likely somewhere in the bill.
 So again, it’s appropriate to ask if the practice of unilaterally granting small favors is manipulative.
 There’s a sound argument that astute customers can take their business wherever they want.
 If there’s another service station nearby that doesn’t have the same perks, but does equally good work at a lower price, they can carry in coffee in their own travel mugs.
 A more subtle, yet more troubling moral concern, is the potential impact on people who give small favors as a tool for getting bigger ones in return.
 It’s a matter of degree, of course, but it free rides on the coattails of genuine acts of kindness done with no ulterior motives.
 And that, in turn, could prompt cynicism and distrust.

 Of still greater concern is recent research that indicates bodily mimicry can enhance persuasiveness and likeability.
 Simultaneously copying another person’s movements and expressions is obvious and annoying.
 But waiting a couple of seconds apparently has positive effects.
 Duke University psychologists Robin Tanner and Tanya Chartrand had subjects try out a new sports drink and then answer several questions about it.
 Those who (unknowingly) had been mirrored were significantly more likely than the control group to say that they would buy the product and that it would succeed on the market.
 Other studies have shown similar effects.
 (The Negotiating How to Negotiate module in the Openings unit includes videos of different negotiators whose posture and actions mirror one another, probably without them being aware of it.)